 There are not many toys as we know them.
 Most that I have seen have been very cheap “made in China” plastic products that would last maybe an hour to a day before it needed to be considered useless by anyone other than a Nigerian who is less likely to throw away dirt.
 There are all types of repair shops, where the oddest items are fixed for reuse.
 One example I love is the mobile flip-flop repairman.
 Yes, just as you are thinking.
 The beach flip-flops that no matter what country you purchase them in, they are only designed to last but so long.
 Well in Nigeria, there is somebody that repairs them while you wait.

-The child with the wheel was playing the child’s game of rolling a tier or wheel like object with a stick and running behind it.
+The child with the wheel was playing the child’s game of rolling a tier or wheel-like object with a stick and running behind it.
 It is an interesting interaction to watch.
-However when the child saw me taking pictures he picked up his tier and ran.
+However, when the child saw me taking pictures he picked up his tier and ran.
 Again I cannot account for the seemingly shy behavior over having your picture taken.
 It is not that many will not pose for you, but who wants a posed image?
-The only thing I can think of is that posing provides an opportunity for consent of their image and candid shots do not.
+The only thing I can think of is that posing provides an opportunity for the consent of their image and candid shots do not.
 Now how children are aware of that I cannot account for, therefore, my theory is moot.